Richard Deacon (actor): Personal life

-Although Deacon was born in Philadelphia, he and his family later moved to Binghamton, New York, living on the west side of that city.
+Deacon was born in Philadelphia, and his family later moved to Binghamton, New York, living on the west side of that city.
 He attended West Junior High and Binghamton Central High School, where fellow Binghamton resident Rod Serling was a classmate.
 After high school, he worked as an orderly at Binghamton General Hospital.

 During World War II, Deacon served in the United States Army medical corps.
 In 1946, upon completion of his service, he returned to Binghamton.
 He attended Ithaca College, first as a medical student, but later developed an interest in acting.
 In 1949, Deacon, along with several other male actors, was admitted to Bennington College as a student/assistant in the drama department.

 Deacon was a gourmet chef in addition to working as an actor.
 In the 1970s and 1980s, he wrote a series of cookbooks and hosted a Canadian television series on microwave oven cooking.

 While not widely known during Deacon's lifetime, he was a charitable man.
 At his memorial service, a number of people previously unknown to Deacon's friends and colleagues spoke of how Deacon had provided for needy people and charitable organizations during his life.

 According to academic writers David L. Smith and Sean Griffin, Deacon was gay, and was among "a number of actors and actresses who were closeted homosexuals" working in Hollywood and often employed in Disney films.